LDO-CERT/orochi/README.md

 - ElasticSearch container likes [big mmap count ](https://www.elastic.co/guide/en/elasticsearch/reference/current/vm-max-map-count.html) so from shell do `sysctl -w vm.max_map_count=262144` otherwise docker image of Elastic would not start.
   In case you are running docker on Windows you can do `wsl -d docker-desktop sysctl -w vm.max_map_count=262144` from PowerShell.

-- You need to set some useful variable that docker-compose will use for [configure the environment](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html#configuring-the-environment)
+- You need to set some useful variables that docker-compose will use for [configure the environment](https://cookiecutter-django.readthedocs.io/en/latest/developing-locally-docker.html#configuring-the-environment)

-  Here a sample of .env\\.local\\.postgres:
+  Here is a sample of .env\\.local\\.postgres:

   ```
   POSTGRES_HOST=postgres